BluDolphin/Video-Downloader/README.md

 # YouTube Downloader
 A very simple program to automatically download videos and playlists from youtube.

-The program is console based currently, and
+The program is console based (currently), and allows for downloading both audio and videos in multiple fomats

-# Source Code dependency
+# Source Code dependencies
 If you want to run the source code instead of the exe then the "yt_dlp" and "FFmpeg-python" packages will need to be installed via pip.

 This can be done by using the `pip install yt_dlp ffmpeg-python` command in the terminal.